Gender trends in computer science authorship: Analyses

 \section{Analyses}

 We perform two types of analysis on this data.
-First, we analyze publication trends, examining the proportion of female authors over time (Section \ref{sec:authorship}).
-To identify when gender parity may be reached, we project the proportion of female authors based on current trends.
-Here, we define parity as the proportion of female authors falling within 10\% of 0.5, within the range of 0.45-0.55.
-Second, we study the interactions between authors in the community through co-authorship as reflected in our data (Section \ref{sec:collab}).
+First, we analyze publication trends, examining the number and proportion of female authors over time (\S \ref{sec:authorship}).
+To identify when gender parity may be reached, we project the proportion of female authors based on trends from the last 50 years (since 1970).
+In this paper, we define parity as the proportion of female authors falling within 10\% of 0.5, within the range of 0.45-0.55.
+We also study trends in co-authorship behavior as reflected in our data (\S \ref{sec:collab}).